abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 Get the servo position
 **Parameters:**
 channel - 1 to 16
-steps (optional) - The number of steps between the the low and high servo limits.
+steps (optional) - The number of steps between the low and high servo limits.
 This is preset at 250 but can be any number between 0 and 4095.
-On a typical RC servo a step value of 250 is recommended.
+On a typical RC servo, a step value of 250 is recommended.
 **Returns:** position - value between 0 and the maximum number of steps.
-Due to rounding errors when calculating the position, the returned value may not be exactly the same as the set value.
+Due to rounding errors when calculating the position, the returned value may not be the same as the set value.

 ```
 set_low_limit(low_limit, channel)
 ```
 Set the pulse length for the lower servo limits.
-Typically around 1ms.
+Typically 1.0ms.
-Warning: Setting the pulse limit below 1ms may damage your servo.
+Warning: Setting the pulse limit below 1.0ms may damage your servo.
 **Parameters:**
 low_limit - Pulse length in milliseconds for the lower servo limit.
 channel (optional) - The channel for which the low limit will be set.